altai-ui/qui-max/docs/components/QCheckbox.md

 - type `boolean`
 - default `false`

-If checkbox wrapped in `QFormItem`, prop `validateEvent` defines will checkbox event be validated
+If checkbox wrapped in `QFormItem`, prop `validateEvent` defines if checkbox `change` event will be validated immediately

 Code Example